huumn/crisp/README.md

 Crisp is a cryptocurrency written in Lisp.
 As of this writing, it's a toy blockchain written in Chez Scheme.

+## Goals

+1. Make Crisp a robust blockchain implementation written in Lisp that also uses Lisp as the transaction language.
+2. Experiment with the transaction language such that it provides features unavailable in existing blockchains

 ## Control